Glenn Myernick

-Glenn "Mooch" Myernick (December 29, 1954 in Trenton, New Jersey – October 9, 2006 in Thornton, Colorado) was an American soccer player and coach.
+Glenn "Mooch" Myernick (December 29, 1954 – October 9, 2006) was an American soccer player and coach.
 He won the 1976 Hermann Trophy as that year's outstanding collegiate player.
 He then spent eight seasons in the North American Soccer League and one in Major Indoor Soccer League.
 Myernick also earned 10 caps with the U.S. national team.
 After retiring from playing professionally, Myernick spent over twenty years as a professional and national team coach.

 Playing career

 High School and college

 Myernick played soccer at Lawrence High School in Lawrence Township, Mercer County, New Jersey, from which he graduated in 1972.
 He was All-State as a forward in 1971 and as a defender in 1972.
 Beginning his freshman year, he led Lawrence to three straight Group 2 state titles.
 In 1999, he was named by The Star-Ledger as one of the top ten New Jersey high school soccer players of the 1970s.

 Following high school, he attended Mercer County Community College in 1973 before transferring to Hartwick College his sophomore season.
 He is a member of the Mercer County Community College Athletic Hall of Fame.
 He was a second team All American in 1974 at Hartwick, but lost much of the 1975 season with the U.S. Olympic team as it attempted to qualify for the 1976 Summer Olympics.
 Returning to Hartwick for the 1976 season, Myernick was named team captain and led the Warriors (Hartwick has since adopted the name Hawks) to the NCAA Final Four and First Team All American recognition.
 He was also the 1976 Hermann Trophy winner as the top college player of the year.
 In 1995, Hartwick College inducted Myernick into its Athletic Hall of Fame.